pingcap/docs-cn/ticdc/manage-ticdc.md

 | `sasl-user` | The identity (authcid) of SASL/PLAIN or SASL/SCRAM authentication needed to connect to the downstream Kafka instance (optional) |
 | `sasl-password` | The password of SASL/PLAIN or SASL/SCRAM authentication needed to connect to the downstream Kafka instance (optional) |
 | `sasl-mechanism` | The name of SASL/PLAIN or SASL/SCRAM authentication needed to connect to the downstream Kafka instance (optional)  |

+Best practices:

+* It is recommended that you create your own Kafka Topic.
+At a minimum, you need to set the maximum amount of data of each message that the Topic can send to the Kafka broker, and the number of downstream Kafka partitions.
+When you create a changefeed, these two settings correspond to `max-message-bytes` and `partition-num`, respectively.
+* If you create a changefeed with a Topic that does not yet exist, TiCDC will try to create the Topic using the `partition-num` and `replication-factor` parameters.
+It is recommended that you specify these parameters explicitly.

 > **Note:**
 >